Stanford School of Medicine - Musculoskeletal Imaging Fellowship

 The Division of Musculoskeletal Imaging at Stanford University is offering a full-time, one-year fellowship for the 2023-2024 term.
 Highlights of the fellowship include extensive involvement in musculoskeletal MRI with an emphasis on sports injuries and musculoskeletal US and CT.
 Additionally, plain radiographic studies, arthrograms, and tenograms are performed.
 Dedicated time for research is provided.
 Fellows are expected to participate actively in research with Faculty Radiologists as well as Stanford’s Imaging Physicists and Engineers.

-This Fellowship is part of the Match program.
-Applications will be accepted August 1, 2020-January 1, 2021.
-Interviews will be held February-March 2021.
+This Fellowship is part of the Match program and adheres to the NRMP policies and dates.
+Applications will be accepted August 1, 2021-December 15, 2021.
+Interviews will be held February-March 2022.

 The new Stanford Healthcare Hospital opened in November 2019 and additional MRI and CT scanners are available.
 The hospital is one of the best equipped and most innovative facilities, with a focus on providing superb clinical care, world class research, and groundbreaking education programs.

 Successfully completed training and taken National Boards in an ACGME-accredited diagnostic radiology program in the U.S.

 Exceptions may be made for qualified applicants who are a U.S. citizen who have completed training outside of the U.S.